 A mediator is a neutral third party who helps those involved reach an agreement and put their dispute behind them.
 It’s a type of alternate dispute resolution in which the parties reach the understanding that battling further isn’t in their interests.
 They’re better off reaching out to each other, hearing each other out and coming to a mutual understanding that allows them to move on with their lives.

-Mediation can be a safe time and place to tell one’s story to the other side and feel heard, but in a way that doesn’t ratchet up emotions which can make settlement more difficult.
+Mediation can be a safe time and place to tell one’s story to the other side and feel heard, but in a way that doesn’t ratchet up emotions that can make settlement more difficult.
 The parties can meet together to try to work things out or be in separate rooms, with the mediator shuttling back and forth.

 The parties remain the decision-makers at a mediation.
 The mediator may make suggestions and guide them to reconciliation, but ultimately the parties decide what they’ll do.
-The parties may have huge financial and emotional stakes at issue, but if litigation proceeds, they give up control of all that to strangers, the judge and jury.
+The parties may have huge financial and emotional stakes at issue, but if litigation proceeds they give up control of all that to strangers — the judge and jury.
 If you don’t want to risk losing it all at a trial decided by people you’ve never met before, you need to seriously consider mediation.

-Get Help with Your Indiana Mediation
+Get Help with Your Kentuckiana Mediation

 Larry likes to say his job is to take the parties from trying to “compare apples to oranges” to a place where they can begin to “just compare apples” and determine the best possible settlement.
 This process takes compromise and patience, but it works as long as all sides come to the table with an earnest desire to resolve their issues.